sharath4444/online_shopping_system/README.md

 # online_shopping_system

-This Java program simulates a basic online shopping system with the following key features:
+This Java project simulates a basic online shopping system with the following key features:

 1. **User Login/Logout**: Users can log in with predefined credentials (`username: sharath`, `password: 1234`).
 Logged-in users can access additional features like adding items to the cart and checking out.